aleshaleksey/fansys23/15-charm-etc.md

 ___
 ## Charm and Charmed

-To charm, in this context, implies to influence the mind of an entity so that it perceives the one that charms in an exceedingly favourable manner.
-It should be viewed as delicate alteration to the target's perception of reality than full on mind control.
+To charm, in this context, implies to influence the mind of an entity so that it perceives the one that charmed in an exceedingly favourable manner.
+It should be viewed as delicate alteration to the target's perception of reality, rather than full on mind control.
 The nature of this favourable view is determined specifically by the nature of the charmed entity.
 For example:

 - A previously hostile dogs might perceive its charmer as its master's friend.
 - A dragon might perceive its charmer as one to whom it owes a heavy debt of gratitude.